targetteal/o2-pt/rule-book.md

 ### Structural changes only

-To be a valid output for the adapt mode, the proposal should be composed only of structural changes.
+To be a valid output for the _Adapt Mode_, the proposal should be composed only of structural changes.
 If that is not the case, any participant can raise a Rule Book violation objection.

 ### Personal expression equivalence

-Each participant of the circle should have the same space and the option to ask questions or express his or her opinion during the execution of the adapt mode.
+Each participant of the circle should have the same space and the option to ask questions or express his or her opinion during the execution of the _Adapt Mode_.
 How exactly this space is made available is up to the Facilitator.

 ### Integrative decision-making